It’s true, the best dog training treats don’t have to come in the form of food to be effective.

 Wellness Core Marrow Roasts* are savory, soft and healthy grain-free training treats.

 They are perfect as an additional source of nutrition during training sessions with your senior dog.

-The soft and savory Hill’s Science Diet Dog Treats* from veterinarian-trusted Hill’s Science Diet.
+These are soft and savory Diet Dog Treats* from veterinarian-trusted Hill’s Science Diet.

 They are offered in nine flavors and several different shapes and sizes.

 Milo’s Kitchen Beef Sausage Slices with Rice Dog Treats